-- examines the EDITOR and VISUAL environment variable to figure out user preferred editor - creates a temporary file - fills it in with a mail template (e.g. headers, signature, etc.) - 3 spawn the editor on the temporary file - lacktriangle [ the user uses the editor to write the mail and then quits ] - 5 parses the composed email from the temporary file, delete it - 6 resume normal operation (e.g. to propose sending the email)
+- examines the EDITOR and VISUAL environment variable to figure out user preferred editor - 2 creates a temporary file - Fills it in with a mail template (e.g. headers, signature, etc.) - Spawn the editor on the temporary file - I the user uses the editor to write the mail and then quits - parses the composed email from the temporary file, delete it - I resume normal operation (e.g. to propose sending the email)